AllYarnsAreBeautiful/ayab-manual/docs/API.md

 A parameter value of 0x01 indicates that the device is ready to start the testing operation.
 Other parameter values indicate that the device is not ready.

-When the device has received confirmation it responds with a two-byte message consisting of a token (reqStream = 0x05) followed by a parameter byte.
-A parameter value of 0x01 indicates readiness to receive text from the device over the serial link.
-The device will continue to send test results until the host terminates the serial connection.
+When the device has test results to report it sends a variable length message consisting of plain text.
+The device will continue to send test results until the test is complete or the host terminates the serial connection.